ConorMacBride/mcalf/README.rst

 more use cases and examples, reporting bugs through the GitHub issue tracker, reviewing pull requests and the existing code, fixing bugs and implementing new features in the code.
 You are encouraged to submit any `bug reports`_ and `pull requests`_ directly to the `GitHub repository`_.
-If you have any questions regarding contributing to this package please contact `Conor MacBride`_.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.